jay-johnson/deploy-to-kubernetes/multihost/README.rst

         # ssh into your initial, primary vm
         ssh 192.168.0.101

-    If you're using this repository to deploy the cluster then following commands to get started:
+    If you're using the `deploy-to-kubernetes repository <https://github.com/jay-johnson/deploy-to-kubernetes>`__ to run an AI stack on Kubernetes, then the following commands will start the master 1 vm for preparing the cluster to run the stack:

     ::